rsenatorov/ml-bert-heikin-ashi/README.md

 # ml-bert-heikin-ashi

-A BERT-style masked-LM pipeline on **Heikin-Ashi mid-price** tokens for financial time-series classification and trade simulation.
+A BERT-style masked-LM pipeline on **Heikin-Ashi mid-price** tokens for financial time-series classification.
 Instead of predicting the next OHLCV token like a GPT-2 model, this repo builds a full pipeline—from raw bid/ask bars through VQ-VAE tokenization to BERT pretraining and fine-tuning for **long/short/hold** signals.

 *Pretrain MLM results (context 100 + [CLS]):*